HaoLiu4391/Hao_Liu.github.io/_pages/about.md

 ---

 <br />
-This is the homepage of Hao Liu (刘好), a junior undergraduate from Tsinghua University, majoring computer science.
-Now I'm at MIT Brain & Cognition Department as a visiting student.
+This is the homepage of Hao Liu (刘好).
+Now I'm a graduate student at NYU psychology, working closely with Prof. [Sebastian Michelmann](https://as.nyu.edu/faculty/sebastian-michelmann.html) and Prof. [Noga Zaslavsky](https://www.nogsky.com/) on Memory and Learning.
+Formerly, I got my Bachelor of Computer Science from Tsinghua University, supervised by Prof. [Hang Su](https://www.suhangss.me/).
+I was also an exchange student at MIT, working in Prof. [Joshua Tenenbaum](https://web.mit.edu/cocosci/josh.html)'s group with Prof. [Tianmin Shu](https://www.tshu.io/).

-The ONLY & ULTIMATE goal for my research is to understand how brain works and what is consciousness.
+The goal for my research is to understand how brain works and what is consciousness.
 My research interests cover a wide range of fields related to Artificial Intelligence and Deep Learning, including Computer Vision, Natural Language Processing, Reinforcement Learning.
-I'm also tring to explore more on Neuroscience and Psychology, including fields like Spiking Neural Networks, Consciousness Modelling and so on.
-Now I'm focusing on Multi-Agent Reinforcement Learning with (Natural Language) Communicaiton.
+I'm also tring to explore more on Neuroscience and Psychology, including fields like Thoery of Mind, Spiking Neural Networks, Attractor modelings, Consciousness Modelling and so on.
+Now I'm focusing on computational modeling for Complement Learning Systems in our memory.

 Currently, my interests shift to research from a neuroscience and mathematical perspective.
 Now i'm learning biological nerual network modeling, Category theory for machine learning and Evolutionary learning.
 (2023.9.11)
+Now, my research interests are including: 1) Chaotic Theory for neuron modeling.
+(Including Fractal geometry related.)
+                                          2)

 I conduct scientific research from a humanistic perspective and through methods of simulation, driven by curiosity.